laashub/kudo/keps/0022-diagnostics-bundle.md

 - **spec**: The attributes of a particular kind.
 This is different for every kind.

-Also, specs may include an `objectRef`.
-It ALWAYS has the following keys:

-- **kind**: The Kubernetes Kind referenced.
-For example, this may be a Deployment, Pod, StatefulSet, or other resource.
+Also, specs may include a `selector` that conforms to Kubernetes [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and allows to select a set of resources.
+The individual filters defined in this key are `AND`-ed to form the resulting filter.
+The key has at least one of the following sub-keys:

+- **matchLabels**: key-value pairs of labels that should be defined on a resource to be processed.
+- **matchExpressions**: set-based requirements (if supported by the resource)

 ### bundle.resources.Copy

 - **path**: Absolute path inside of the referenced pods.
-- **objectRef**
+- **selector**

 ### bundle.resources.Command

 - **command**: Command to run.
 May be a string or an array.
-- **objectRef**
+- **selector**

-### bundle.resources.Task

-- **taskRef**: Name of the task to run. **NOTE**: We MAY need a Pause and Resume task to be able to copy files and run commands during the running of a task.
-  Otherwise, we may want to make this an arbitrary job.

 ### bundle.resources.HTTP